 Remember, this is your dog’s home as well, and we all need at least one place to go and relax unbothered.
 Every dog and every home is different, so whether it’s a spot on the couch, its kennel, a blanket on the floor of the master bedroom or even a side room that isn’t often used, make sure that your dog and any family members know that if it retreats to that place, everyone needs to respect that and leave it alone.

 We can all think of times when we walked into a room and heard loud, booming rock music.
 Depending on our mood at the time, it either fired us up or annoyed us beyond belief.
 We can all also remember a time when we walked into a room when softer music was playing, such as reggae or classical.
 That tended to calm us down, whether that’s the effect we were looking for or not.
 We may not think about this in terms of how to help an anxious dog, but music can actually make the situation better.

 If your dog is anxious, put on some soothing music and make sure there isn’t any other loud noise being generated.
 If you give your dog a few minutes to relax, studies have actually shown that this type of musical therapy can make a difference.
 It’s not something many people would think of, but it is worth trying in certain situations.

 Finally, dogs are once again similar to people in that they have certain belongings that are important to them.
 These could include toys, blankets, a bone, one of your socks, or just about anything that soothes them and that they can call their own.
 One idea for how to help an anxious dog is to make sure that it has an item or two to call its own, as that can give you the option of distracting it when those moments of anxiety arise.

-If you’re wondering what types of things would good ideas for how to help an anxious dog, KONG Club has the answer!
+If you’re wondering what types of things would good ideas for how to help an anxious dog, KONG Club’s Pet Coaches have the answer!

 6. Special Note on Fireworks